tianpeiyang/tianpeiyang.github.io/_pages/about.md

 Year of 2025
 --

+:new:[Apr 2025] One paper ([The Evolving Landscape of LLM- and VLM-Integrated Reinforcement Learning](https://arxiv.org/abs/2502.15214)) has been accepted by IJCAI 2025 Survey Track!

 &#x1F195;[Jan 2025] Two papers (Towards Empowerment Gain through Causal Structure Learning in Model-Based RL, Causal Information Prioritization for Efficient Reinforcement Learning) have been accepted by ICLR 2025!